 Which Bitcoin Mining Rig Is Most Profitable?

-When it comes to mining Bitcoin, we all want to make a profit.
-Sure, helping secure the Bitcoin network is gratifying, but securing it while making a nice profit is even better.
+Sure, helping secure the Bitcoin network is gratifying, but securing it with a profitable Bitcoin miner is even more gratifying.

-With mining profitability there’s no exact science, but Mining Pool Poolin has devised a mining profit calculator that helps give a good idea whether a mining rig will be profitable or not.
+With mining profitability there’s no exact science, but Mining Pool Poolin has devised a mining profit calculator that makes it easier to determine whether a Bitcoin mining rig will be profitable or not.

 An important factor to consider when buying an ASICs mining rig is your break even price.
 This is the value of Bitcoin that has to be produced to cover the cost of your mining rig.